 Here at Tales of a Mountain Mama, we are all about quality outdoor gear for our families….including the four-legged members!
-Two of our team members, Nancy and Ginny, put some products to the test from Ruffwear and Stunt Puppy.
+We have put together a list of our favorite dog packs, jackets, collars, bowls, and other gear for hiking dogs.

 As a small animal veterinarian who lives in the mountains of western North Carolina, I enjoy educating my clients and friends about best practices when hiking with their dog.
 The conversation primarily centers around preventing injuries and illness while hiking, but I always stress the importance of keeping your dog both cool and hydrated in summer and warm enough in winter.